 Like most modern technical disciplines, the Web Marketing and SEO community has developed a mind-blowing array of new phrases and acronyms to baffle the world with.
 We do try to not play this game if we can, but sometimes it is difficult!
-Our Glossary below is our modest attempt to try to help our clients and potential clients weave their way throught the jargon maze.
+Our Glossary below is our modest attempt to try to help our clients and potential clients weave their way through the jargon maze.
 We hope it helps.

 Google's version of Pay Per Click